Grand Teton National Park Elopement Guide (Permits, Locations + Tips for 2026)

 Hi, I’m Emily!
 I'm a traveling wedding & elopement Photographer telling your love story through digital & 35mm film.

-The short of it: I’m a Florida based wedding & elopement photographer who is way too into capturing the little moments that sometimes get lost during big, grand weddings.
+The short of it: I’m a Mountain-West based wedding & elopement photographer who is way too into capturing the little moments that sometimes get lost during big, grand weddings.
 I'm a national park-traveling, adventure-craving, sunset-chasing, lover of all things love, and my passion is helping couples showcase their love for one another in an intentional and authentic way.

 Your love story is unique, your wedding photos should be too.
 All of my work is carefully created with the purpose of capturing the warm and intimate moments that make your story truly yours.

-Like evergreen trees, my photos are everlasting.
+my photos are everlasting.

-as seein in:
+as seen in:

 PLEASE ALLOW 12-48 HOURS FOR RESPONSE TIME.

 Whether you’re planning a wedding, elopement, or just want to celebrate your love story, let’s chat about how we can work together to create something beautiful.
 I take on a limited number of weddings each year, so I can provide an exclusive & highly personalized experience for each couple.
+For wedding planners seeking details or custom proposals, please contact me directly bookings@evergreenphotoco.com.

 READY TO DO THE DANG THING?